 The first time I met Larry was at the McGrath airport.
-His plane was sitting in front of McGuires bar.
-The plane was a Cessna 185 on wheel skis.
-I hauled my gear out, my backpack, a case with the radio gear, and some food the trail committee provided to take along.
-I asked about the holes in the fuselage and was told that they were from where some hunters had taken a few shots at him, and we loaded up.
-All of the seats were removed to make room for gear.
+His plane, a Cessna 185 on wheel skis, was sitting in front of McGuires bar.
+I hauled my backpack, a case with the radio gear, and some food the trail committee provided to take along.
+I asked about the holes in the fuselage and he told me that some hunters had taken a few shots at him.
+All of the seats were removed to make room for cargo and dropped dogs.
 We packed everything we could in the back then loaded the front.
-The last thing in was me, strapped to two cases of Blazo (Chevron’s version of white gas (Colman Fuel)).
-The take-off was uneventful.
-The sky was blue and the weather clear, we headed off to the Alaska Range on the northwest side of Rainy Pass.
+The last thing in was me, strapped to two cases of Blazo,Chevron’s version Colman Fuel.
+Larry was a small wiry man and had to grab the interior braces and raise himself up to look over the nose of the tail-dragger to taxi.
+The take-off was uneventful, the sky was blue, the weather clear and we headed off to the Alaska Range on the northwest side of Rainy Pass.

 I had never been there before, so I really didn’t know what to expect.
 We approached a river delta and Larry banked to follow the left branch.
 He took a quick look around and then reversed course and started an approach.
 We climbed a few hundred feet then turned to start our approach, again.
 The river was solid ice but not without theatrical embellishment.
 We came down on a smooth piece of ice that went straight into a solidified ice jam complete with frozen logs and other things that seem really resistive to movement from a Cessna hell-bent on self-destruction.
 The plane launched another 20 feet into the air then came back down to the ice… HARD!